skalarproduktraum/phd-thesis/chapters/sciview.md

 }
 ```

 This example code shows one of the prime features of ImageJ2: the separation between data model and view (or GUI).
 All of the class members annotated as `@Parameter` are going to be either populated or used by SciJava's plugin infrastructure — the members referring to `Dataset`, or any kind of `Service` will be auto-populated with open files or services at hand from the current instance, so e.g. the parameter `sciView` will point to the current sciview instance.
 Members labelled `@Parameter` with no relation to a service will be user-editable parameters shown in the GUI dialog.
 How this `Command` is rendered in the default ImageJ2 Swing GUI is shown in Figure \ref{fig:SciViewAddVolume}.
+Such parameters can be named (`label`), given minimum and maximum boundaries, or styled as a particular widget.

 \begin{marginfigure}
     \label{fig:SciViewAddVolume}
     \includegraphics{./figures/sciview-addvolume.png}
     \caption{sciview's \emph{Add Volume} dialog, shown in the default ImageJ2 Swing GUI.}
 \end{marginfigure}

+At the moment, all automatically-generated GUIs are generated for Swing.
+The generation system however is abstract enough such that Swing can be replaced by e.g. JavaFX in the future.

 ## Example Use Cases